rickardvh/budo-notes/kendo/nihon_kendo_kata/tachi-yonhonme.md

 [^2]: Seemingly in 1981, with the publication of the modern-language version of the manual.

 [^3]: I lack the authority to write what I think about such changes, so I will instead quote a senior teacher whom I hold in high esteem: "They think they know better than the old masters?
-Here's what I think of that: *$#@ you!"
+Here's what I think of that: \[this word is rated renshi and above\] you!"